sylwiavargas/db-jsons-for-good/README.md

 - not all activists have a twitter handle;

 ## countriesHumanRights
-A list of all countries with data on human rights.
+A list of all countries with data on languages, population, borders, currencies, flag, etc.

 ## dvdStore-nested-category:
 A list of 13 DVDs featuring strong female characters.